rubendcm9708/minesweeper/README.md

 This is minesweeper game developed by me for the PSL Challenge

 This game was made with JAVA-SE10 on Eclipse.
-To run the game just download **minesweeper.jar**, and execute the following on a windows CMD console:
+To run the game just download **minesweeper.jar**, and execute the following on a Windows CMD:

 ```
 java -jar minesweeper.jar